Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

                         cache expires, in minutes.
 Default: 15 -c, --critical CRIT   CRIT threshold for the remaining life of a disk, as a Nagios range in days.
 Default: 30:
-  --critical-temperature CRIT_TEMPERATURE
-                        CRIT threshold in degrees Celsius.
-Off by default, because a healthy operating temperature depends on the drive model and on where the array stands.
-Example:
-                        `--critical-temperature=50`
   --critical-health-mark CRIT_HEALTH_MARK
                         CRIT threshold for the health score of a disk, as a Nagios range.
 The appliance scores a disk from 0 to